Warranty

 Never use brake fluid, transmission fluid, turbine oil, motor oil, alcohol, glycerin etc. Use of other than good quality hydraulic oil will void warranty

-and damage the cylinder, pump, hose etc. - Use an approved, high-grade pipe thread sealant to seal all hydraulic connections.
+4. Use an approved, high-grade pipe thread sealant to seal all hydraulic connections.
 Teflon tape can be used if only one layer of tape is used and

 it is applied carefully (two threads back) to prevent the tape from being introduced into hydraulic system.
 A piece of tape could travel through